-The methodology for NEC24 has been maintained since the data preparation process was updated in NEC17 in line with an update to the national public hospital establishment database (NPHED) in 2014-15.
+The methodology for NEC25 has been maintained since the data preparation process was updated in NEC17 in line with an update to the national public hospital establishment database (NPHED) in 2014-15.
 There was another update to the NPHED in 2018-19, which is discussed further in Section 8.2.3.
 The data preparation process involves:

-- Extraction of activity data from the IHACPA ABF DSS for each block-funded hospital and conversion of that data into in-scope NWAUs. - Extraction of in-scope establishment expenditure data from the NPHED.
+- a.
+Extraction of activity data from the IHACPA ABF DSS for each block-funded hospital and conversion of that data into in-scope NWAUs. - b.
+Extraction of in-scope establishment expenditure data from the NPHED.

-The establishment data required to populate the 2021-22 cost model table are:
+The establishment data required to populate the 2022-23 cost model table are:

-- Total in-scope NWAU per annum for 2021-22. - Total in-scope expenditure in 2021-22.
+- a.
+Total in-scope NWAU per annum for 2022-23. - b.
+Total in-scope expenditure in 2022-23.

-In line with the NEC23 model, the NEC24 model uses a single year of activity data only.
+In line with the NEC24 model, the NEC25 model uses a single year of activity data only.
 This has been done to provide greater model responsiveness and remove the memory effect of a rolling three-year average used in models prior to NEC20.